MohammedElm/Interior-Points-Solver-for-Non-Linear-Problems/README.md

  ### The files ex511.m, ex512.m, ex58.m, hexagone.m

  All these files are examples of some optimization problems that we solved using out approach.

+ # Note:

+ This project was conducted for the KTH Royal Institute of Technology SF2822 COURSE (Applied Non Linear Optimization).
+We received the the full grade (A-5/5) for this work.